-Dunn said he retrieved his gun out of the glove compartment and fired in self-defense, claiming he thought Davis had a shotgun.
+Dunn said he retrieved his gun from the glove compartment and fired in self-defense, claiming that he thought Davis had a shotgun.
 No weapon was found at the scene.
 Dunn and his girlfriend drove off and never reported the incident.
 He was arrested at his Ormond Beach home the next day.

 Dunn was tried twice on the murder charge after the first trial ended in conviction on the other charges and a hung jury on the murder charge.
 He was convicted in a retrial months later.

-- The judge should have acquitted Dunn by reason of self-defense
+- Judge Russell Healey should have acquitted Dunn by reason of self-defense

 - In the charges of attempted murder of the friends, he should have been acquitted because of lack of intent